nicholasferguson/Portable_SIMD/Readme.md

 2016.9.16
 	+ Built all code under Windows 10, with Visual Studio 2015, x64

 	+ This project is to test a SIMD API, based on VecCore/VecGeom, to allow switching SIMD wrappers, such as UMESIMD or VC.
+In this test, I reorganized their code.

 	Questions to answer
 	+ Can an applicaiton switch to a particular SIMD backend, without any recoding,